luapower/luapower-all/nw.md

 ### `win/view:repaint()`

-Event: window needs redrawing.
-To redraw the window, simply request the window's bitmap or OpenGL context and draw using that.
+Event: window needs repainting.
+To repaint the window, simply request the window's bitmap or OpenGL context and draw using that.

-### `win:sync()`

-Event.
-This event is fired instead of `repaint` if the window was invalidated but it's invisible.

 ### `win/view:invalidate([invalid_clock])`

-Request repainting.
-The optional `invalid_clock` (which defaults to `-inf`) speficies the earliest `time.clock()` when the window/view should be repainted (this is useful for implementing delayed animations efficiently).
+Request sync'ing and repainting.
+The optional `invalid_clock` (which defaults to `-inf`) specifies the earliest `time.clock()` when the window/view should be repainted (this is useful for implementing delayed animations efficiently).

 ### `win/view:invalid([at_clock]) -> t|f`

 Check if the window/view is invalid at a specific time point (which defaults to `time.clock()`).

+### `win/view:validate([at_clock])`

+Fire the `sync()` event if the window/view is invalid.

+### `win:sync()`

+Event: window needs sync'ing.
+This event is fired before `repaint()`, but only as a result of calling `invalidate()`.

+The point of this function is to separate updating the logical representation of a window or view (i.e. its layout) from updating its raster representation (i.e. its pixels), so that in some parts of the code you can signal that the layout was put in an inconsistent state and must be sync'ed on the next frame, while in other parts of the code you can ask that the layout be sync'ed immediately (eg. because you need to hit-test it on a `mousemove` event), and all this can happen between frames, independent of the repainting cycle.

 ### `win/view:bitmap() -> bmp`